 There is no definitive answer on this but a couple surveys are about right highlighting age and gender splits: SurveyMonkey Intelligence 2016 and International Trends.
 Every article, survey out there is based on some sample size and don’t necessarily provide the right drivers for success nor accurate expectations.
 They are used to provide loose directional advice and should be taken with a grain of salt.
 During/after our photo session, I will provide specific guidance on what I recommend for you based on age, location, personality etc.

-What is the best dating site, service or app?
+What is the best dating app that you recommend?